yixinL7/BRIO/README.md

 model path should be a subdirectory in the `./cache` directory, e.g. `cnndm/model.pt` (it shouldn't contain the prefix `./cache/`).

 ### Evaluate
 For ROUGE calculation, we use the standard ROUGE Perl package from [here](https://github.com/summanlp/evaluation/tree/master/ROUGE-RELEASE-1.5.5) in our paper.
-We lowercased and tokenized (PTB Tokenizer) texts before calculating the ROUGE scores.
+We lowercased and tokenized (using PTB Tokenizer) texts before calculating the ROUGE scores.
 Please note that the scores calculated by this package would be sightly *different* from the ROUGE scores calculated/reported during training/intermidiate stage of evalution, because we use a pure python-based ROUGE implementation to calculate those scores for better efficiency.

 If you encounter problems when setting up the ROUGE Perl package (unfortunately it happens a lot :( ), you may consider using pure Python-based ROUGE package such as the one we used from the [compare-mt](https://github.com/neulab/compare-mt) package.

 We provide the evaluation script in `cal_rouge.py`.
-If you are going to use Perl ROUGE package, please change line 13 into the path of the perl package.
+If you are going to use Perl ROUGE package, please change line 13 into the path of your perl ROUGE package.
 ```python
 _ROUGE_PATH = '/YOUR-ABSOLUTE-PATH/ROUGE-RELEASE-1.5.5/'
 ```